brunofigalves/architecture-examples/hexagonal-architecture-example/README.md

 ### Deployment

-To deploy this application and to address QA-1 the bootstrap.sh has been developed and can be executed as stated below to show the available options:
+To deploy this application and to address QA-1 the bootstrap.sh script has been developed and can be executed as stated below to show the available options:

 ```shell
 ./bootstrap.sh -h